 8. Purple – Strappy Kurti By Prayas

 The eighth day of Navratri is the day of Kanjak.
 The colour purple signifies the power of intellect and peace.
 Goddess Mahagauri is worshipped on this day, who has the power to fulfil all the desires of her devotees.
-Prayas’ strappy kurti with a fun, trendy pattern is a solid choice for this day.
+Prayas’ strappy kurti with a fun and trendy pattern is a solid choice for this day.
 This 100% cotton piece is versatile to suit any occasion.

 Style Tip: Add a pair of your favourite jeans and some chunky silver oxidised jewellery.